dima-huang/dima-huang.github.io/_news/2025-04-29-News-update-2.md

 <div class="justify-text">
 Are you interested in synthesizing ligands or receptors for metals, growing crystals, conducting spectroscopic analysis of host-guest interactions, or developing functionalized materials?
-If so, come join us!🧪🧪
+If so, come join us!
+I'm currently still in TX, USA, but reachable by <a href="/Contact.html">email</a>. ✉️✉️
 </div>